-“Purpose is just a commitment inspired by experience,” says Tiffany Dufu, founder of the women’s empowerment website The Cru, whose own life’s work—empowering women and girls—was inspired by her mother.
+“Purpose is just a commitment inspired by experience,” says Tiffany Dufu (below), founder of the women’s empowerment website The Cru, whose own life’s work—empowering women and girls—was inspired by her mother.
 Her tip: Explore your own experiences to find where and how you want to make an impact.

 “Women feel they have to be perfect.
 We aren’t raising our hands for promotion until we’re absolutely ready.
-And, ladies, it isn’t working,” says Reshma Saujani, best-selling author, founder and CEO of Girls Who Code.
+And, ladies, it isn’t working,” says Reshma Saujani (below), best-selling author and founder and CEO of Girls Who Code.
 “We’re still less than 20% of the leaders in every single industry.
 So we’ve got to do something different.”